Check Printing Options

 Separate G/L Accounts

-Separate G/L accounts could be set up in Agvance to represent each check number range.
-Each of these G/L accounts would be set up as a checking account, and users would pick the account that represents their range of check numbers.
+Separate G/L Accounts could be set up in Agvance to represent each check number range.
+Each of these G/L Accounts would be set up as a checking account, and Users would pick the account that represents their range of check numbers.

 Benefits